HaikuTeam/animator/QA.md

 I can multi-rotate elements in a legacy project (pre-3.3) I can ungroup the "Moto" artboard without a problem

-Timeline performance
+Performance

-"Metapoem" takes no more than ~1 second to load (rehydration) I can horizontally scroll the timeline of "Metapoem" at a reasonable speed
+Timeline: "Metapoem" takes no more than ~1 second to load (rehydration)
+Timeline: I can horizontally scroll the timeline of "Metapoem" at a reasonable speed
+Dashboard: My computer's fan doesn't spin up just from looking at this screen
+Dashboard: The thumbnails all animate smoothly when hovered

 Git/Gitlab